reverendrainwater/PenisParser/README.md

 ## Regulatory Stuff

-Firstly, **if you do not provide a README then you are stupid and your pull will be rejected until a README is provided**.

 There is no specification on _how_ the file is parsed, as long as the output is correct and the program works.

 If you do not see an implementation of a language already, please feel free to add the language but create a directory for the language. _Please name the directory the language it contains_.